amyamburg/amyamburg.github.io/templates/HowToUsePageTemplate.md

       audioPlayer.src = "/resources/audio/#AUDIO RECORDING OF NEW ART WORK.mp3";
    }
    ```
-   but note to replace the two # objects with the appropriate refferences
+   but note to replace the two # objects with the appropriate refferences.

-## Other notes
-- Bla
-- Bla
-- Bla